gitbls/sdm/Docs/Disk-Encryption.md

 Additionally, <a href="https://en.wikipedia.org/wiki/Linux_Unified_Key_Setup">this Wikipedia article</a> discusses LUKS encryption, which is utilized to encrypt your rootfs.

-sdm supports rootfs encryption configuration two ways:
+sdm supports enabling rootfs encryption configuration in two different ways:

 * sdm-integrated, using the `cryptroot` plugin
 * Standalone on RasPiOS and Debian Bookworm without needing all of sdm by using `sdm-cryptconfig` on your running system

 These two methods are discussed in the following sections.

-## sdm-integrated rootfs Encryption Configuration
+## sdm-Integrated rootfs Encryption Configuration

 ### Terse Description
 The system reboots a couple of times, performing steps during each reboot: